What is academic honesty at QUT?

-QUT is committed to creating and fostering an environment that encourages and rewards academic integrity, and to providing clear guidance and assistance to students to ensure that they understand the requirement to maintain academic integrity .
-This means that students and staff are expected to exhibit honesty, respect, fairness and trust, and act in a responsible manner when undertaking academic activities.
-Breaking the principles of academic integrity will be interpreted as dishonesty.
+Going to university might cause you to feel excited or overwhelmed -it doesn't matter if you are a school leaver or returning to study after time in the workforce.
+Becoming familiar with what's expected of you at as QUT student can help you to feel comfortable with studying at university.
+At QUT, we are committed to creating and fostering an environment that encourages and rewards academic honesty, and ensuring that you have clear guidance and assistance so you can follow these principles.
+This means that both staff and students are expected to exhibit honesty, respect, fairness and trust, and act in a responsible manner when undertaking academic activities.
+Breaking the principles of academic honesty is interpreted as dishonesty.

 What are the principles at QUT?

-QUT is committed to maintaining high academic standards to protect the value of its qualifications for all graduates.
-This includes supporting and assuring the academic integrity of assessment.
-Any actions or practice by a student which defeats the purpose of assessment is regarded as a failure to maintain academic integrity.
-This involves representing another person's ideas or work as one's own (plagiarism), including resubmitting one's own work for another assessment item and cheating in examinations.
+As a QUT student, you are committed to maintaining high academic standards to protect the value of QUT qualifications for all graduates.
+In practice, this means ensuring that all assessment items are approached and completed with the highest standards of academic honesty.
+Any actions or practice which defeats the purpose of assessment is regarded as a failure to maintain academic honesty.
+This involves representing another person's ideas or work as your own (plagiarism), including resubmitting your own work for another assessment item or cheating in examinations.

 Why is detecting and penalising plagiarism important at QUT?